-There has been a church on this yew fringed patch of ground north of the River Thames since at least the 12th century, meaning that today’s congregation continue a tradition of worship that can be traced back nearly 1000 years.
+There has been a church on this yew fringed patch of ground north of the River Thames since at least the 12th century, meaning that today’s congregation continues a tradition of worship that can be traced back nearly 1000 years.

-The current chancel dates from the 12th century church but there is archaeological evidence of a pre-Conquest building.
+The current chancel dates from the 12th-century church but there is archaeological evidence of a pre-Conquest building.
 In subsequent times the nave has been rebuilt and the floor level raised.
 At the west end of the nave is a Norman font with decorative designs carved into the stonework around the basin.

 The font occupies a central spot beneath an ancient oak gallery which is home to the church organ and, further back even still, sits the massive Tudor tower, the summit of which is the highest point in Dorney.